 - 1. IESA eligibility and requirements will be followed for all extracurricular activities. - 2.
 Students MUST have a current physical on file, prior to participating in tryouts. - 3.
-All participants are to have turned in to coach/sponsor prior to the first practice: Insurance, waiver/acceptance signed, Handbook permission slip signed, Paid activity fee of \$75 for sports and/or \$25 for clubs (maximum of \$100/year) - 4.
+All participants are to have turned in to coach/sponsor prior to the first practice: Insurance, waiver/acceptance signed, Handbook permission slip signed, Paid activity fee of \$75 for sports and/or \$25 for clubs (maximum of \$100/year).
+If a student voluntarily ceases participation in any extra-curricular activity, any outstanding fee must be paid prior to the participation in any upcoming activity. - 4.
 No pass no play policy.
 Grades will be checked weekly by sponsors/coaches on Monday to determine eligibility.
 If a student has an 'F' or below a 1.75 G.P.A. they will be suspended from all activities and their grades will be checked weekly.
 Suspension due to eligibility will take place the following Monday thru Sunday.
 Following the weekly check, they will be able to participate once the students G.P.A. is 1.75 or higher.
 A student who has accumulated three weeks of ineligibility during the season will be dismissed from the team.
 A student will be suspended from all extra-curricular activities after a third major for the remainder of the school year.
 A student suspended from participation, is not allowed to attend any extracurricular event. - 5.
 Observe all school rules.
 Demonstrate exemplary behavior at all times.
 A student may be dismissed from the squad by the principal is the student commits a serious violation of school policy.
 No participation on team until detention is served.
 Re-teaching and detentions take precedence over all practices and events.
 ISS or OSS may result in suspension or removal from team as per coach and administration decision.
 2 minors = no participation for 1week - 6.
 The following apply for any Level 1 Major: 1 major = no participation for 4 calendar weeks for any extra-curricular activities/teams.
 2 majors = dismissal from team.
 3 majors = dismissal for the year from all extra-curricular activities/teams. - 7.
 The following apply for any Level 2 Major: 1 major = dismissal from the team.
 2 majors = Student is denied participation from all activities for one calendar year from the date of the occurrence.
 3 majors = Denial of extra-curricular activities for the remainder of the student's career at JFK. - 8.
 Possessing or using steroids, HGH, tobacco, alcohol, or drugs will result in automatic dismissal. - 9.
 Athletic uniforms will be provided by the school with the exception of clubs.
 Students are to purchase for basketball, volleyball, and track: shoes (only worn in gym for practice and games), socks, and gym bag.
 Additional purchases in track are: sweat pants, sweat shirt, and track shirt.
 Cheerleaders are to purchase spirit gear, bloomers, and any other gear voted on by squad.
 Uniforms will be collected following the season.
 Any damage to the uniform may require the student to pay for the uniform to be replaced.